Wednesday, July 7, 2010

-Kim Brooks Named Dean at Schulich School of Law, Dalhousie University
+Tax Prof Kim Brooks (McGill) has been named Dean of the Schulich School of Law, Dalhousie University.
+From the press release:

 Professor Brooks graduated with a BA from the University of Toronto, a Bachelor of Laws from UBC and a Master of Laws (Taxation) from York University, Osgoode Hall Law School.
 Between UBC and York she worked for the firm Stikeman Elliott as a tax lawyer.
 Presently she holds the H. Heward Stikeman Chair in the Law of Taxation in the Faculty of Law at McGill University, having previously held appointments in the Faculties of Law at UBC and Queens, respectively. ...